 The models were developed with FICO and Experian, but are controlled by Santander and only use Santander data.
 Each model has been approved and is supervised by the Bank of Spain.
-The last time any of the models were updated was in September 2019, however all models undergo a quarterly validation exercise.
+The last time any of the models were updated was in September 2019, however all models undergo a quarterly validation exercise and have been revised recently in light of the coronavirus pandemic with new criteria being introduced.

-During the credit scoring process, the applicant receives points per variable according to the Santander policy.
+During the credit scoring process the applicant receives points per variable according to the Santander policy.
 All results are added and the sum gives Santander a prediction of the risk of granting a loan to the applicant.
 This scoring process is treated strictly confidential externally.
 No information regarding the weighting or values of single criteria or cut-off limits of scoring results are communicated externally to customers, partners, or rating agencies.
 However, information according to the data protection law is given to the applicant if requested.